 It was later remade with Shirley Temple as "Poor Little Rich Girl" (without the "The").

 - Adventures in Comaland: After the maid gives Gwen the overdose, Gwen slips into a long dream sequence in which the people she knows manifest themselves in odd ways.
 For example, the bitchy maid and kindly butler call each other "a silly ass" and "two-faced" respectively, so the maid shows up in the dream having literally two faces and the butler is dressed up as a donkey.
-Eventually she meets The Grim Reaper—interestingly, here portrayed as a woman—who promises her "eternal sleep".
+Eventually, she meets The Grim Reaper—interestingly, here portrayed as a woman—who promises her "eternal sleep".
 Gwen nearly takes her up on it until a playful fairy spirit who seems to be the Grim Reaper's Good Counterpart lures Gwen back to life.
 She then wakes up.

 - Closed Door Rapport: Another society lady brings her daughter around to play with Gwen, but it goes bad when Gwen and the other girl take an instant dislike to each other.
 The scene ends with Gwen locking herself in her room and saying "I hate her, I hate her, I hate her".

 - Cool and Unusual Punishment: When Gwen is caught having a mud fight with boys, she is forced to wear boy's clothes for the rest of the day.
+Although Gwen doesn't really consider this a punishment and she ends up having a lot of fun in a mud fight as One of the Boys.

 - Extra!
 Extra!
 Read All About It!: "Wuxtra!
 Wuxtra!
 Panic in Wall St.!"
 Exposition indicating that the father's stock market position is suffering.